Set Up a Company in China

 The Company registration cost depends on the company type, the business scale, and the business industries.
 Therefore, if you want to set up a company in China, just contact us directly.
 We’ll analyze your company situation and then provide the most cost-saving proposal.

-Generally, the foreign investor should have a 100% shareholder ratio to set up a WFOE.
-For the Joint venture company, at least one of the shareholders should be a foreign investor that the proportion shall be no less than 25%.
-Despite all this, China opens the gate for the Foreign Invest Enterprises, the requirements for foreign investment companies are almost the same as the Chinese companies.
+- For Joint venture company, at least one of the shareholders should be a foreign investor that the proportion shall be no less than 25%.

 I haven’t rented an office yet, can I set up a company first?

-To set up a company in China requires an office and the provision of a lease agreement, a copy of the real estate license, and other related materials.
-Furthermore, if you don’t have a rented office in China, we can help you to find the best office and provide you the registration address in the Development Zone.
-Briefly, you can use this cost-saving company for company registration and rent an ideal office when you start your business in China.
+When setting up a company in China, it is important that you need to find an office and the lease contract with the landload who provide the copy of the real estate license, and other related materials.
+It is necessary for company registration.
+Certainly, if you need help, we can help you to find the best office or provide the registration address in the Development Zone.

 What is a Joint Venture company in China?